 - MD franchise tax – The utility collects this tax for the state government.

 - Environmental surcharge – This charge goes to fund various environmental projects within Maryland, DC.

 - Total electric delivery charges – This is simply a subtotal of the amount owed.

 - Supply charges – This section shows how much you might save if you purchased your electricity from other suppliers.
 This section is especially important if you’re considering switching to solar power, as it can give you an idea of the savings you might realize.
 Learn more about the costs of residential solar power.

-Thanks to the restructuring of the electric utility industry, Maryland homeowners can choose the electricity supplier that best fits their needs.
-PEPCO and BGE may be among the largest electricity suppliers in Maryland, but there are plenty of others.
-Click here for a list of electricity suppliers serving Maryland.
+Thanks to the restructuring of the electric utility industry, Maryland, DC homeowners can choose the electricity supplier that best fits their needs.
+PEPCO and BGE may be among the largest electricity suppliers in Maryland, DC, but there are plenty of others.
+Click here for a list of electricity suppliers serving Maryland, DC.